Pre-Law Advising

 Fall Semester

-- Take the LSAT(or GRE) in early fall, if necessary.*
+£ Take the LSAT in early fall*, if necessary.

-- Finalize your personal statement.
+£ Finalize your written statements.
 Consider attending a personal statement workshop.

-- Request copies of your transcripts and ask that your schools send them directly to LSAC.
+£ Request copies of your transcripts and ask that your schools send them directly to LSAC.
+Use LionPATH to request your Penn State transcripts and have them sent to LSAC via Parchment.

 Spring Semester